replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 with the Replicated application.
 This limits it to information that's common across applications.

-Support bundles are another crticial tool for troubleshooting customer issues.
+Support bundles are another critical tool for troubleshooting customer issues.
-The Replicated Platform allows you to define a bundle that your customer can send to give you even more visibility inot their environment.
+The Replicated Platform allows you to define a bundle that your customer can send to give you even more visibility into their environment.
 Since you define the support bundle, it can collect details that are specific to troubleshooting your application.
 Support bundles can also surface specific issues and provide guidance to your customer in order to repair issues on their own.
 They are part